Get a Ride to Safety

 - You must be able and willing to get to a safe location for pickup

-- You must have a destination and permission to contact the receiving party about your arrival
+- You must have a destination and give permission to contact the receiving party about your arrival

-- Those leaving shelter have an additional criteria to qualify.
+- Those leaving shelter may have alternative criteria to qualify.
 Call for details.

 Area of Service

-We'll pick up from a safe location in the Dallas area to a destination that goes outside of the purple radius.
-We currently cannot offer travel into the Dallas area from outside of the purple metroplex area.
-For travel inside the DFW metroplex, our sister organization Like Minded People may be able to assist.
-Call them at 844-682-7233 for information.
+We'll pick up from a safe location in the Dallas-Ft.
+Worth area to a destination that goes outside of the purple radius.
+We currently cannot offer travel into the Dallas-Ft.
+Worth area from outside of the purple metroplex area.
+Families to Freedom does not provide local transportation in the Dallas-Ft.
+Worth area.
+For a ride to a local shelter, work with your shelter for a solution.

 To qualify for transportation services, you will need to have been in contact with a licensed or certified civic professional.
 This ensures that you receive immediate assistance related to your abuse and that we are serving people who are genuinely in need of our services.
 In contact can be a phone call (consider The Hotline or 9-1-1), meeting in-person, or by digital chat with a licensed or certified civic professional.